xor-ranavikrant/Readme/Ignite Lab.md

 *Here you can see the data lineage of the Azure Synapse, which is a registered asset in Microsoft Purview.*
 >**Note:** This image is for informational purposes only.
-> You will not be able tp see this in your lab.
+> You will not see this in your lab.
-> It will be explained to you by your lab instructor.
+> The lab instructor will guide you through the image in the lab session.

 ![lineage of Azure Synapse](media/images/image4011.png)